 4 Low setup costs

-Many people employ the services of a formation agent or solicitor when forming a limited company (although it’s easy enough to start a company on your own).
-As there’s usually less of a need for professional advice when becoming self-employed as a sole trader, these costs are at least reduced (if not eliminated entirely).
+Many people use a formation agent or solicitor to form a limited company (although it’s easy enough to start a company on your own).
+There’s usually less of a need for professional advice when becoming self-employed as a sole trader.
+So these costs are reduced if not eliminated entirely.
 There are also no fees to pay to Companies House when setting out as a sole trader.

 5 Simplified accounting

 The accounting process is much simpler for sole traders than for limited companies, with no need for formal annual accounts or a Corporation Tax return, although you’ll still need to maintain records of invoices and expenses.
 As a sole trader you must submit a personal self-assessment tax return, which will include details of profits from the trading you’ve undertaken as a sole trader.